kurtshuler/homelab-docs/docs/proxmox-hardware-setup/terminal-setup.md

 {:toc}

 ---
 These instructions are for setting up the terminal for the Proxmox bare metal server, not a Proxmox VM to LXC.
-I use additional bash alias from Anands Lab when I have a Linux VM or LXC running Docker.
+I use additional bash aliases from [Anand's SimpleHomelab](https://github.com/SimpleHomelab/docker-traefik/blob/master/shared/config/bash_aliases){:target="_blank"} when I have a Linux VM or LXC running Docker.

+Do
+{: .label .label-green}

-### Install neofetch
+### Install Neofetch

 ```shell
 sudo apt install neofetch